Green Smoothies: Not Necessarily a “Health Food”

-Green smoothies and the thyroid gland
+Green Smoothies and the Thyroid Gland

 Concerningly, green smoothies may also have adverse effects on the thyroid gland.
 The thyroid gland requires the mineral iodine to produce thyroid hormones.
 Cruciferous vegetables—common ingredients in green smoothies—contain compounds called glucosinolates, which inhibit iodine uptake by the thyroid.
-This may result in a reduced ability of the thyroid gland to produce hormones, leading to reduced thyroid function.
+This may result in a reduced ability of the thyroid gland to produce hormones, leading to reduced function and, potentially, thyroid disorder.
 (7) Furthermore, the risk of high cruciferous vegetable intake impairing thyroid function is greater in people with iodine deficiency.
 Iodine deficiency is not uncommon in folks on a Paleo or otherwise “healthy” diet, since the main dietary sources of iodine available are sea vegetables, iodized salt, dairy, and fortified foods, which are often excluded on a Paleo or unprocessed diet.

 While large quantities of raw cruciferous vegetables pose a problem to the thyroid gland, cooked cruciferous vegetables appear to be much safer.
 Cooking cruciferous vegetables stimulates the production of an enzyme called myrosinase that helps to deactivate goitrogenic glucosinolates.
 (8)